 The first step to making a great potato salad is to choose the right potatoes.
 Yukon gold or red potatoes are a good option because they hold their shape when cooked.

 Once you’ve got your potatoes, boil them until they’re tender but not mushy.
-You don’t want them to fall apart when you mix everything together.
+You don’t want them to fall apart when you mix everything.

 While the potatoes are boiling, start working on the dressing.
 A basic potato salad dressing is made with mayonnaise, vinegar, mustard, and herbs.
 But feel free to get creative and add in your favorite ingredients.

-Potato salad is a great dish to bring to a BBQ because it can be made ahead of time and doesn’t require any special equipment.
+Potato salad is a great dish to bring to a BBQ because it can be made beforehand and requires no special equipment.
 Plus, it’s always a hit with guests.

 Grilled corn on the cob